 1. Get in touch with a real estate agent

-First of all, you should find a reputable agent that has experience of helping foreigners.
-The agents have contact with a number of developers and can act as a liaison between the two of you.
+First of all, you should find a reputable agent that has experience in helping foreigners.
+A good agent has experience in helping foreigners and works with several developers, acting as a liaison.

 - The location

 - The type of project (condominium or townhouse)

 - The price range